muratk5n/thirdwave/en/README.md

 ---

-Politico: "[Chinese envoy:] 'We are quite concerned about people talking about winning a complete victory on the battlefield.
+Politico: "[Chinese envoy:] 'We are quite concerned about people talking about winning a complete victory on the battlefield [in Ukraine].
 We believe that the right place would be at the negotiating table'"

 ---